 The SSC acknowledges that a formal program evaluation demands significant resources and data, and therefore requires identifying a narrower scope and specific performance metrics for careful evaluation.
 Further, the SSC recognizes that the role of program evaluation spans multiple Council programs that require periodic review.
 The SSC is concerned that the current process for reviewing management programs does not include systematic refinement and improvement of data and analyses like that used for stock assessments.
 As a result, significant information gaps arise and are allowed to persist without a clear plan to address the issue before gathering data for the ensuing five-year review.
-Given the persistent problems in producing reviews that meet the expectations for evaluating management programs, the SSC recommends that the Council consider an alternative process for program monitoring and evaluation, possibly establishing a "social science plan team" that could meet once or twice a year to discuss program evaluation strategies, refinements in data collection, and analytical methods.
-This could be specific to crab rationalization or span multiple programs.
+Given the persistent problems in producing reviews that meet the expectations for evaluating management program monitoring and evaluation, possibly establishing a "social science plan team" that could meet once or twice a year to discuss program evaluation or span multiple programs.
 The SSC and AFSC social scientists have an upcoming workshop in June to discuss the development of a Human Dimensions SAFE, and will discuss how a social science plan team could contribute to the Council's process for conducting program evaluations.